-In considering any person recommended by one of our stockholders, the Nominating and Corporate Governance Committee will look for the same qualifications that it looks for in any other person that it is considering for a position on the Board of Directors.
-Any stockholder nominee recommended by the Nominating and Corporate Governance Committee and proposed by the Board of Directors for election at the next Annual Meeting of stockholders will be included in the Company's proxy statement for that Annual Meeting.
+In considering any person recommended by one of our stockholders, the Committee will look for the same qualifications that it looks for in any other person that it is considering for a position on the Board of Directors.
 The Nominating and Governance Committee operates under a formal charter that governs its duties and standards of performance.
 A copy of the charter is available on our website at www.heatbio.com.